Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Triplon analysis

 \section{Triplon analysis}

-Just as in the case of dimerized quantum antiferromagnets, where the bond-operator formalism provides a convenient means to construct an effective low-energy theory~\cite{Sachdev1990,Kumar2008}, here we do a low-energy theory of the trimerized KHA model, $\hat{H}$, in terms of the plaquette-operators defined on the triangular unit-cells.
-Towards this goal, we derive a bosonic representation for the spin-1 operators on a triangle, and do a simple but useful theory of $\hat{H}$ in terms of these plaquette-operators.
-This theory would find for us the region of stability of the TS state, and identify the magnetic order, if any, in the $J^\prime$-$J^{\prime\prime}$ plane.
+Just as in the case of dimerized quantum antiferromagnets, where the bond-operator formalism provides a convenient means to construct an effective low-energy theory~\cite{Sachdev1990,Kumar2008}, here we do a low-energy theory of the trimerized KHA model, $\hat{H}$, in terms of the plaquette-operators defined on the triangular unit-cells of Kagom\'e lattice.
+Towards this goal, we first derive a bosonic representation for the spin-1 operators of a triangle, and then formulate a simple but useful theory of $\hat{H}$ in terms of these plaquette-operators.
+This theory will find for us the region of stability of the TS state, and identify the magnetic order, if any, in the $J^\prime$-$J^{\prime\prime}$ plane.